PsimonL/K8S-Azure-cluster/README.md

 - There are also usefull scripts in Bash and Python.

 #### TODO:
-Finish deployments and strictly cluster side, with Ingress, Services, Security stuff etc.
+Finish deployments and strictly cluster side, with Ingress, Services, Security stuff etc. Also add simple app deployment like Nginx server just to test the monitor of the cluster work itself.

 ## Helpful resources and links:
 - [https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs)